 The latest cloud-based TMS software platforms offer customer-centric communication platforms, such as shipping updates via SMS/Text, email, automated phone calls, and even desktop alerts.
-Having updated TMS helps you to reduce communication mistakes common with LTL shipping deliveries, by keeping your recipients notified about delays in deliveries or other common LTL delivery problems.
+Having an updated TMS helps you to reduce communication mistakes common with LTL shipments.
+It does so by keeping your recipients notified about delays in deliveries or other common LTL delivery problems.

 When you receive an LTL carrier invoice and have billing issues – a whole crop of new problems can pop up.
 This is a big reason why proactive shippers are learning more about freight audit & payment services offered by professional third-party logistics companies.
-Freight Audit & Payment solutions provided by 3PL’s assume this time and resource consuming task on behalf of the shipper.
-These experienced professionals not only understand the idiosyncrasies involved in freight billing but also have the advanced technology solutions to not only discover and resolve problems but pay the invoice directly once all issues have been resolved.
+Freight Audit & Payment solutions provided by 3PL’s assume this time and resource-consuming task on behalf of the shipper.

 It’s amazing how often money or finances is the root source of problems – especially with LTL shipping.
-One of the leading culprits to increased costs of LTL shipments are the negotiated contracts, such as fuel surcharges and shipping rates.
+One of the leading culprits of rising costs of LTL shipments are negotiated contracts, such as fuel surcharges.
 This is another area where a professional 3PL can assist.
-The experienced third-party logistics company will consider multiple aspects – beyond simple discounts, that in the short and long-term, can save you a tremendous amount of money.
+An experienced 3PL will consider multiple aspects.
+They go beyond simple discounts that can save you a tremendous amount of money.